-Students who do not earn at least a B in a course with a practicum component must repeat that course.
-Students may repeat only one course one time.
-If a student makes below the required grade (B - for courses with a practicum component, C - for didactic courses) in another course, the student will be dismissed.
-Courses taken for a letter grade may not be repeated on a Pass-Fail basis, nor may a grade indicting withdrawal or incomplete work be counted in place of a letter grade.
+- 3. A student may only register for the same course twice.
+If the course is not successfully completed after the second registration, a third registration is not permitted.
+Course withdrawals count in the number of times a student may register for a course. - 4.
+Courses taken for a letter grade may not be repeated on a pass/fail basis, nor may a grade indicating withdrawal or incomplete work be counted in place of a letter grade. - 5.
 Only the latest grade counts in calculation of the grade point average and progress toward a degree.